Roasted potatoes in a bowl.

 Serving

-These roasted potatoes are best served warm right after they have finished roasting.
-If you do have leftovers, they can be warmed in a 350-degree F oven.
-Keep in mind they won’t be as crisp as when you first made them.
-Store them in an airtight container in the fridge up to 3 days.
+These rosemary roasted potatoes are best served warm right after they have finished roasting.
+If you do have leftovers, store them in an airtight container in the fridge up to 3 days.
+You can warm them in a 350-degree F oven.
+Keep in mind they won’t be as crisp as when you first roasted them.

 Leftover potatoes are also good in egg dishes like frittatas and scrambles.
 Just dice them into bite-sized pieces, so they heat up faster and combine better with the other ingredients.